 - Yes, make sure you have had a conversation and there is no confusion about who is picking up your bib and race shirt.

 May I exchange for a different shirt size than what I registered for?

 - We want you to have a shirt that you can wear.
 Shirts are ordered based on the sizes given during registration.
 Bring your clean, unworn shirt to the start/finish area after your race if you would like to exchange it for a different size.
 We will exchange the shirt if we have quantities in the size you’d like.

 Are dogs allowed on the trails or at the start/finish?

 - We also know that many people bring their dogs to the start/finish.
-If you or your guest brings a dog, they must always be on a leash and under control.
+If you or your guest bring a dog, they must always be on a leash and under control.
 If your dog is aggressive towards other dogs, animals or people, you will be asked to leave.

 Why are headphones/music discouraged?

 - We share the trails—other runners, bikers, horseback riders and animals.
-It is important to be aware of your surroundings and hear people coming up behind you.
+It is essential to be aware of your surroundings and hear people coming up behind you.
 For this reason, we suggest that you either don’t wear headphones or listen to music in only one ear at a low volume.
 We also strongly discourage music played by a speaker while on the trail.
 This makes it harder to hear others on the trail and disturbs the people around you.